 Although DMart sources its products locally they avoid private labels by directly connecting with the manufacturers.
 Although this gives customers limited options in comparison to other chains, they still are those of known brands which sell.

 2. Brick and Mortar Stores – DMart Business Model

 DMart may be one of the very few retail chains that actually owns the stores that they operate in.
 Yes, this is also something Damani has identified and adopted from Walmart.
 90% of the stores are owned directly by DMart and the remaining are mostly taken on a 30-year lease.
 DMart so far has spent over Rs.
 23 billion to buy their own land and stores.

 One may think of this as retail suicide due to the huge cost involved in owning a store instead of renting.
-This however has helped DMart save a huge amount of money in the long term which otherwise would be paid as rent.
+This, however, has helped DMart save a huge amount of money in the long term which otherwise would be paid as rent.
 It also saves them from the huge rents that other retailers bear in shopping malls.

 This also ensures that the retail chain grows organically and only when they have the resources to do so making it stronger financially.
-This also provides them with a silver lining in the long term as the property value also increases in the long term.
+It also provides them with a silver lining in the long term as the property value also increases in the long term.